rreece/rreece.github.io/essays/morals-of-poker.md

-Chess is an example of a game with a rich enough structure that one can infer from the best strategies for it, emblematic norms of action that have far more generality---morals.
+Chess is an example of a game with a rich enough structure that one can infer from the best strategies for it, emblematic norms of action that have far more generality: morals.

-Well-versed poker players will similarly know the game of poker to have powerful moral lessons for life.
+Similarly, well-versed poker players will know the game of poker to have *"valuable qualities of the mind, useful in the course of human life."*
 In the spirit of Franklin's essay,
 I have tried to enumerate the "Morals of Poker".